klappy/TataOroWhatsAppGPT/docs/issues/codex.md

 ## 📂 `05-closed/` – Completed & Documented

 - Final resting place for issues that:

   - Have been implemented
   - Passed QA
   - Are fully documented
   - Did not regress or break related functionality

+- Stage and commit all changes with a descriptive commit message

+  - `vX.X.X-issue-name-05-closed`

+- Create a tagged release

+  - `vX.X.X`

+- Push branch and tags to remote

 ---